duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/01_duckietown_code_structure.md

 As you can see in the above image, all three of the containers actually inherit the same container.
 Recall that 'inheritance' in a Docker images means that the 'child' image has a `FROM` statement with the 'parent' image.

 The image from which everything starts is `ros:kinetic-ros-base-xenial`.
 It is an official ROS image that is configured to work smoothly with ROS Kinetic.
 Even though this image is already extremely powerful, it is not well suited to directly work on a Duckiebot.
-Therefore, we add a few additonal components and configure it properly which results in `duckietown/dt-ros-kinetic-base`.
+Therefore, we add a few additonal components and configure it which results in `duckietown/dt-ros-kinetic-base`.

 The `duckietown/dt-ros-kinetic-base` image has everything you need in order to start developing code that directly works on your Duckiebot.
 However, as there are a few components that all Duckietown ROS nodes share, it is convient to package them in an image.
 These are `duckietown-utils` (a library with a number of useful functions), `duckietown_msgs` (a ROS package that contains all the ROS message types used in Duckietown), and `DTROS`. `DTROS` is a 'mother' node for all other nodes in Duckietown.
-We will look at it in more detail soon.
+You have already seen it while working with publishers and subscribers in [RH3](#dt-infrastructure), but we will look at it in more detail soon.

 We finally can focus on `dt-duckiebot-interface`, `dt-car-interface`, and `dt-core`.
 The first, `dt-duckiebot-interface`, contains all the hardware drivers you need to operate your Duckiebot.
 In particular these are the drivers for the camera (in the `camera_driver` package), the ones for the motors (`wheels_driver`), and the LED drivers (`led_emitter`).
 Thanks to these nodes, you don't need to interact with low level code to control your Duckiebot.
 Instead, you can simply use the convenient ROS topics and services provided by these nodes.